First be aware that:

 Why is this important?

 a.
-It always precedes injury and is not caused by it
+It is not caused by injury

 b.
 The treatment for BiPolar Disorder is different from that of simple major depressive disorder.